Myanmar resistance says military bombing kills 8 civilians | Law-Order

 The pro-democracy resistance that arose allied itself with several ethnic minorities, including the Chin, that have been carrying out an armed struggle for decades seeking greater autonomy.
 The military has sought to suppress such opposition with air and artillery strikes, with civilians often the victims.
 More than 1 million people have been displaced by the army's offensives since the takeover.

-Salai Htet Ni, a spokesperson for the Chin National Front, an ethnic rebel group closely linked to the pro-democracy movement, said two jet fighters dropped four bombs on Khuafo village, about 5 kilometres (3 miles) north of Thantlang, killing eight civilians, including two children.
+Salai Htet Ni, a spokesperson for the Chin National Front, an ethnic rebel group closely linked to the pro-democracy movement, said two jet fighters dropped four bombs on Khuafo village, about 5 kilometers (3 miles) north of Thantlang, killing a group of civilians, including two children.

 Many of the more than 60 houses in the village were destroyed by fire, he said.